katiethile/top_ten_anime/README.md

 # TopTenAnime

-This is a CLI app designed to see the top ten anime in the anime-planet.com website, also able to check their sypnosis and reviews when inputting what anime the user would like to see!
+This is a CLI app designed to see the top ten anime in the anime-planet.com website, also able to check their sypnosis and user reviews when inputting what anime the user would like more information on!

 ## Installation